Money Management in Indices

 Example of Maximum Drawdown:

-After 15 losing trades a trader using 2 % draw-down would still have 75% of their total capital, while a trader using 10% drawdown would only have 23% of their total capital.
+A trader who loses 15 trades in a row with a 2% drawdown would still have 75% of their money, but a trader with a 10% drawdown would only have 23%.

 This illustration although it is nearly not possible to have a losing streak of 15 consecutive trades in a row, shows that using 2 % drawdown will preserve your capital and help keep you in this trading game for longer & you'll be more likely to make profits in the long-term.